-- What about those studies and their namesake cultures fascinates you?
+- What about those studies and their namesake cultures fascinate you?

-If you are undecided of what you want to study in college, like the prompt mentions some students may be, still engage in the exercises mentioned above without focusing on a specific major but, instead, on a topic that fascinates you.
+If you are undecided about what you want to study in college, like the prompt mentions some students may be, engage in the exercises mentioned above focusing on a specific topic that fascinates you.